UAE: moving to the land of luxury, tradition and opportunity

 The UAE as an Islamic region didn’t materialise until the 7th century, during the religion’s earliest days of expansion.
 Even then, what we know as the UAE today was still a disparate collection of regions united by faith, but not as a single entity.
 It was the advent of British expansion into the region and the subsequent conflicts that lead to the Trucial states.
 They were so-called because of the treaties made with the British government in the 19th century.
 Eventually, six of the seven states created the UAE in 1971, with the final state (Ras Al Khaimah) joining in 1972.

 As many other destination guides will tell you, it’s no secret that Dubai and Abu Dhabi dominate the priorities of visitors.
 That being said, the UAE has plenty to offer the intrepid explorer, if they’re willing to take the plunge.
+For all seven states, there are a number of different residence visas for those wanting to work.
+Which visas apply to your situation are dependent on your job situation and home country.
+Wherever you go, remember that getting full and complete health insurance is not just smart, it’s legally required.
+All the States offer unique cultural experiences, great weather (as long as you like the heat!) and very low income tax rates.

 The city everyone pictures when they think of the UAE.
 Its towering skyscrapers, sail-shaped hotels and palm tree islands exemplify the ambition of the UAE to be a dominant force in the world.
 Think of any activity you want to do; Dubai probably does it and does it better than others.